Crazy-Locust/hello-world/README.md

 However,I just have learned coding for half a year.That is why I come here,hoping to learn more from github with all the peoplo here.

   after a half year,I am back.

+Well, three years had passed and I become a penetration engineer working for a internet company.
+My life is not bad and also not good.
+That's all, just be a common people, love my wife and enjoy my life.